-1 TYPE OF SUMMER WINTER SERVICE All Temperatures Above 32° F. Between 32° and 15° Above Below 15° Above Zero AVERAGE DRIVING (No prolonged S. A. E. visc.
+TYPE OF SUMMER WINTER SERVICE All Temperatures Above 32° F. Between 32° and 15° Above Below 15° Above Zero AVERAGE DRIVING (No prolonged S. A. E. visc.
 40 or 50 S. A. E. visc.
 20 S. A. E. visc.
-10 high speed driving) These oils are not suitable for prolon bigh speed driving and if used under si conditions the oil level must be clow watched, as the rate of consumption ube higher than with heavier oils.
-PROLONGED HIGH SPEED DRIVING CADILLAC APPROVED "HEAVY DUTY" OILS- SUMMER AND WINTER These oils have an S. A. E. viscosity of 40-50-60, and are required to meet certain specifications as to volatility in order to demonstrate their fitness for prolonged high speed driving.
-To make certain of using an oil approved for this service, consult your Cadillac distribution.
+10 high speed driving) Or 50 These oils are not suitable for prolonged bigh speed driving and if used under such conditions the oil level must be closely watched, as the rate of consumption will be higher than with heavier oils.
+PROLONGED HIGH SPEED DRIVING CADILLAC APPROVED "HEAVY DUTY" OILS-SUMMER AND WINTER These oils have an S. A. E. viscosity of 40-50-60, and are required to meet certain specifications as to volatility in order to demonstrate their fitness for prolonged high speed driving.
+To make certain of using an oil approved for this service, consult your Cadillac distributor or dealer.
+NOTE: Approved heavy duty oils vary in their suitability for winter use.
+If an approved heavy duty oil with sufficiently low cold viscosity is not available and if the car is not kept in a heated garage, the lighter oils specified above for average driving must be used to avoid hard starting.
+In this case, be sure to watch the oil level closely as cautioned above.

-The system used in this table to designate body or viscosity is the one developed by the Society of Automotive Engineers and adopted by all oil companies.
+^{}The system used in this table to designate body or viscosity is the one developed by the Society of Automotive Engineers and adopted by all oil companies.
 It takes the place of the old indefinite method of describing oils as "Light," "Medium," "Heavy," etc. Oil should be called for by these numbers.
 If a filling station attendant does not know the S. A. E. numbers of his oils, the following grades can be substituted in emergency: S. A. E. 10, Extra Light; S. A. E. 20, Light; S. A. E. 40, Heavy; S. A. E. 50-60, Extra Heavy.

-Rear Axle and Transmission Lubricant
+Transmission Lubricant

-Gear lubricant of S. A. E. Viscosity 160 should be used in the rear axle and transmission at temperatures above 20° F. For temperatures below 20° F a light lubricant of S. A. E. viscosity 90 should be used or the lubricant used during summer weather should be thinned with kerosene.
+Gear oil of S. A. E. viscosity 160 should be used in the transmission at temperatures above 20° F. For temperatures below 20° F, a light oil of S. A. E. viscosity 90 should be used or the oil used during summer weather should be thinned with kerosine.